The History of the PFCCAG

 As “the VOICE of Family Child Care” in Georgia, PFCCAG continues to advocate on behalf of the FCCLH community of Providers as a respected and capable entity championing issues that involve the personal interests, collective successes, and financial sustainment of Family Child Care Leaning Homes across the state of Georgia.

-*The founding members include Sandy Byrd, Chris Cross-Holcomb, Melissa Davis, Clara Herrera, Vergil S Holcomb, Jr., Lynn Manfredi/Petitt, Julie Phillips, Sandra Ramsey, and
+The founding members include Sandy Byrd, Chris Cross-Holcomb, Vergil S Holcomb, Jr., Lynn Manfredi/Petitt, Julie Phillips, Sandra Ramsey and Patricia Sullivant.

-Join PFCCA Today2 and help PFCCAG stand apart as the VOICE of Family Child Care in GA!
+Join PFCCA Today and help PFCCAG stand apart as the VOICE of Family Child Care in GA!